bytecodealliance/wasmtime/cranelift/docs/ir.rst

     accessible
         :term:`Addressable` memory in which loads and stores always succeed without :term:`trapping`, except where specified otherwise (eg. with the `aligned` flag).
-Heaps, globals, and the stack may contain accessible, merely addressable, and outright unaddressable regions.
+Heaps, globals, tables, and the stack may contain accessible, merely addressable, and outright unaddressable regions.
         There may also be additional regions of addressable and/or accessible memory not explicitly declared.

     basic block
         A maximal sequence of instructions that can only be entered from the